Troubleshooting Common AePS Issues for Pensioners

 Protecting your money and personal details is very important.

-- Never Share Your PIN or OTP: AePS does not require a PIN or One-Time Password (OTP).
-If anyone asks for it, they are trying to trick you.
+• Always Safeguard Your PIN or OTP: AePS transactions do not utilize a PIN or One-Time Password (OTP).
+If anyone asks for it, they may be attempting to defraud you.

-- Be Wary of Suspicious Calls: Do not respond to calls or messages asking for your Aadhaar details or bank information.
+• Exercise Caution Regarding Suspicious Calls: Refrain from responding to calls or messages asking for your Aadhaar details or bank information.

 Important Tips for a Smooth AePS Experience